 It was a very distinct and sudden movement that instantly woke me.

-I looked down at her there by my feet.
+I looked down at her.
 She was staring intensely at my open bedroom door.

 I looked over at my door to see a dark, shadow-like figure standing there.
 It was clearly not human.